Hands-On: Build Your AI Workflow

 AI Assist

 💡 AI Task: Ask ChatGPT — "Act as my office assistant.
-I need to: 1) draft a follow-up email to a client, 2) summarize a 500-word report in 3 bullets, 3) create a weekly task list for Monday.
-Help me with all three."
-Use this as a starting point, then customize each output for your own context.
+I need to: 1) draft a follow-up email to a client after a product demo, 2) summarize a 500-word project update in 3 bullets for a non-technical manager, 3) create a weekly task list for Monday morning.
+For each task, show me the prompt you would recommend I use and the output it produces."
+Use this as a starting point, then customize each output and document your editing process.

 Knowledge Check